How to make a small room look bigger with lighting

 Uplighter Ceiling Lights

 Create a style statement with a pendant or ceiling light.
 Stay away from lights that direct light downwards.
-Instead, choose an uplighter that will bounce light off the ceiling and diffuse it around the room.
+Instead, choose why not choose an uplighter that will bounce light off the ceiling and diffuse it around the room.
 These light fittings are perfect for making a room appear bigger and brighter.
 The Vigo ceiling light and the Volos pendant light both feature shades that shine upwards.
 Thus to add a decorative touch and make your room appear more spacious.

 Sleek Wall Lights